Stonks3141/ftc-easing/README.md

 ## Usage

-Run `Easing.java`.
-Enter numbers in the command line, and it will display the change of the power over time.
+Follow the instructions on the releases page.
+Enter numbers in the command line, and it will display the change of motor power over time.
 If you enter a number while a transition is in progress, it will restart the transition.

 ## Overview